Help for Orphaned Wildlife

 To figure out if a baby bird really needs assistance, it is helpful to know whether it is a nestling or a fledgling.

 Nestlings are small, rapidly growing birds that are not fully feathered.
 Nestlings found on the ground are vulnerable to the elements and to predators.
-If you can find the nest that the bird fell from, and you can reach the nest, put the bird back in the nest.
+If you can find and reach the nest that the bird fell from, put the bird back in the nest.
 If the nestling is cold and wet, or was injured in the fall, call a wildlife rehabilitator for advice.
 Do not attempt to feed or care for the young bird yourself.

-Fledglings are fully feathered, but are not yet able to fly well.
+Fledglings are fully feathered but cannot yet fly well.
 These young birds are often seen on or near the ground calling loudly for their parents to bring them food, hopping around on the ground, or making short, awkward flights.
-The parents will care for fledglings until they are able to fly well and can feed themselves.
+The parents will care for fledglings until they can fly well and feed themselves.
 Parents will be nervous to bring food to their young if they think a predator is nearby, so watch fledglings from a distance.
 Keep cats and dogs away from the area until the young bird is able to fly well.
 Fledglings do not need your assistance unless they are injured.
-Fledglings sometimes break legs, feet or wings on their first flight out of the nest.
+Fledglings sometimes break legs, feet, or wings on their first flight out of the nest.
 Contact a wildlife rehabilitator for advice if you find an injured fledgling.
 Do not attempt to feed or care for the young bird yourself.

 Click to expand.

 Ducks and geese do not leave their young unattended.
 Leave the young alone if there are adults nearby.